 If you’re looking for my resume, you can read it here.
 This is the narrative version:

 I’ve been a freelance writer since 2006, when I sold a first-person essay about being a Latina who can’t speak Spanish.
 Since going full-time freelance in 2009, I’ve covered everything from startups that turn trash into treasure to the science behind sweat to cities turning parking spaces into urban parklets.
+I’m also editor of the Kauffman Foundation’s eMed blog for early and aspiring healthcare entrepreneurs.

 A two-year stint at Newsday, a newspaper on Long Island, New York, launched my full-time writing career in 2007.
 I covered health and science, education, and municipal government for the daily, writing front-page stories and pieces that were reprinted in the Los Angeles Times and elsewhere.